simona5108/inet/showcases/ethernet/preemption/doc/index.rst

 Goals
 -----

-Preemption enables higher priority frames to interrupt the transmission of lower priority frames in the Ethernet MAC layer.
+Ethernet preemption enables higher priority frames to interrupt the transmission of lower priority frames in the Ethernet MAC layer.
 This guaranties low latency for time-critical high priority frames.

-This showcase demonstrates preemption and examines the latency reduction due to preemption.
+This showcase demonstrates Ethernet preemption and examines the latency reduction.

 The Model
 ---------

 In time-sensitive networking applications, Ethernet preemption can significantly reduce latency.
-When a high priority frame becomes available during the transmission of a low priority frame, the Ethernet MAC can interrupt the transmission.
-After sending the high priority frame, the MAC continues the transmission of the low priority frame from where it left off, sending the low priority frame in two (or more) fragments.
+When a high priority frame becomes available during the transmission of a low priority frame, the Ethernet MAC can interrupt the transmission of the low priority frame.
+After sending the high priority frame, the MAC continues the transmission of the low priority frame from where it left off, eventually sending the low priority frame in two (or more) fragments.

-Preemption is a feature of the composable Ethernet model in INET. requires packet streaming so that packet transmission is represented as a stream so that it can be interrupted.
+**V1** Preemption is a feature of the composable Ethernet model in INET.
+It requires packet streaming so that packet transmission is represented as a stream so that it can be interrupted.
 The :ned:`EthernetPreemptingMacLayer` contains two MAC sub-layers, a preemptable (:ned:`EthernetStreamingMacLayer`) and an express mac layer (:ned:`EthernetFragmentingMacLayer`), each with its own queue for frames:

+**V2** Preemption is a feature of the composable Ethernet model in INET.
+It makes use of the composable Ethernet model's support for packet streaming, so that packet transmission is represented as a stream which can be interrupted.
+The :ned:`EthernetPreemptingMacLayer` contains two MAC sub-layers, a preemptable (:ned:`EthernetStreamingMacLayer`) and an express mac layer (:ned:`EthernetFragmentingMacLayer`), each with its own queue for frames:

 .. figure:: media/mac.png
    :align: center

-Preemption also requires the :ned:`EthernetPreemptingPhyLayer`.
+Preemption requires the :ned:`EthernetPreemptingPhyLayer`. **TODO** its implemented in/needed for packet streaming

+**TODO** we use LayeredEthernetInterface everywhere

 ..
 Preemption requires packet streaming so that packet transmission is represented as a stream so that it can be interrupted.